solid-vovabeloded/monorepo/docs/16_github_actions_ci_integration.md

 ## Notify about the building project

-The `Notify about the building project` step is a step that notifies the `Metrics Integration Actions` about some project's build started.
+The `Notify about the building project` step notifies the `Metrics Integration Actions` about some project's build started.
 As I've mentioned above, this job should emit a repository dispatch event containing `client_payload` with the data about the current building project.
 To send the repository dispatch event, we are using the [Repository Dispatch](https://github.com/marketplace/actions/repository-dispatch) action.

 Also, to reduce the about of time taken for the `Metrics Integration Actions` workflow, we should run the `Notify about the building project` job after all jobs in the project building workflow.
 To do so, this job should depend on all jobs from the current workflow, defining the [needs](https://docs.github.com/en/free-pro-team@latest/actions/reference/workflow-syntax-for-github-actions#jobsjob_idneeds) key in the configuration file.
-Moreover, the `Notify about the building project` job should run even if any of the other jobs canceled/failed, so it should include `if: "always()"` line in the configuration file.
+Moreover, the `Notify about the building project` job should run even if any of the other jobs canceled/failed, so it should include `if: "always()"` option in the configuration file.

- So, let's consider the example of the `Notify about the building project` job for `Awesome project` is our repository:
+ So, let's consider the example of the `Notify about the building project` job for `Awesome project` in our repository:

  Let's assume we have a workflow containing the following jobs: